-- Remove from heat and add baking soda and arrowroot (If you don’t have arrowroot, use more baking soda or just omit)
+- Remove from heat and add the baking soda and arrowroot if using.

-- Add essential oils and pour into a glass container for storage.
+- Add the essential oils if using, and pour into a glass container for storage.
 It does not need to be stored in the fridge.

-- If you prefer, you can let it cool completely and put into an old deodorant stick for easier use, though it may melt in the summer!
+- If you prefer, you can let it cool and pour it into an old deodorant stick for easier use, though it may melt in the summer!